studio404pl/test/README.md

 - check your project on [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) - you should get mobile score larger than 70 and for desktops it should be more than 85.

 - check your project on [GTmetrix](https://gtmetrix.com) - it should be at least A grade for PageSpeed and YSlow (~90%)

+## TODO

+- create basic template for header with standard navigation that supports responsive mode